Code-Institute-Submissions/nealbrophy-GetHubby/README.md

 ## Testing

 The site has been developed using the mobile first approach with responsive elements where possible and media queries when necessary.
-All changes to the site were tested in Google Chrome, Firefox, Opera, and Vivaldi browsers (leveraging the developer tools in each) and across Windows, Linux, and Android operating systems.
+All changes to the site were tested in Google Chrome, Firefox, Opera, and Vivaldi browsers (leveraging the developer tools in each) and across Windows (desktop), Linux (desktop & laptop), and Android operating systems (mobile).

 During testing I found that some absolutely positioned elements had moved up/down further depending on which browser was used.
-The most consistant explanation I found for this was that absolutely positioned elements needed to have a relatively positioned parent element.
+The most consistant explanation I found for this was that absolutely positioned elements need to have a relatively positioned parent element.
+Making this change mitigated but did not eliminate the browser variance.

 ## Deployment